RANPAK HOLDINGS CORP CLASS A (PACK)

 Proposal 4

-Approval of the Issuance of Certain Shares of Class A Common Stock upon the Exercise of a Warrant Issued to Walmart Inc.
+Approval of the Issuance of Certain Shares of our Class A Common Stock upon the Exercise of a Warrant Issued to Walmart Inc.

 ✓ FOR

-Filed by:Board of Directors (management proposal)OtherCharter Amendment
+Filed by:Board of Directors (Management Proposal)OtherGovernance

 Board recommends: FOR